wwaldo598/java-src/README.md

 # java-src
 Just some java app for using database transactions.
+It's ok.